-Kuhanda ithigi is one of the critical steps in the Kikuyu traditional marriage ceremony process.
+Kuhanda ithigi is the most important step in the Kikuyu traditional marriage process.

 The Kikuyu are one of Kenya’s dynamic 43 ethnic communities.

 All these communities have unique and almost similar cultural practices and beliefs.